medplum/medplum/packages/docs/docs/medications/formulary.md

 A "formulary" refers to a catalog of drugs offered by your organization.
 When implementing a custom EMR, Digital Health Clinical administrators often curate a formulary of relevant drugs, along with relevant metadata, to assist prescribing physicians, pharmacists, and patients.

-This guide covers the basics of how to use the [`MedicationKnowledge`](/docs/api/fhir/resources/medicationknowledge) resource to build a formulary in FHIR.
+This guide covers the basics of how to use the [`MedicationKnowledge`](/docs/api/fhir/resources/medicationknowledge) resource, which represents a type of medication that can be ordered.
 It will cover:

 - How to annotate medications with the proper codes.
 - How to represent physical characteristics about the medication and its package.